ramrom/rams_dot_files/cheatsheets/scala_cheatsheet.md

 - get a default `apply` and `unapply` automatically defined
     - pattern matching needs `unapply` defined if you want to match on fields
 - get `toString` and `equal` methods auto-implemented
+### FUNCTIONS
+- partial application - can pass subset of arguments to function invocation, then pass rest in later
+- call-by-name parameters are evaluated only when val is used in func body, e.g. func sig: `foo(i: => Boolean)`

 ## COLLECTIONS